 The concept of energy channels (often called chakras) and energy body—as described by his Holiness—has been well accepted for centuries in most parts of Asia.
 In Buddhist visualization, mind and energy are naturally visualized as separate from body in some practices.
 This aligns with newly emerging science in the field of consciousness studies.

 Aligning with this ancient thought, Dr. Sheldrake—a pioneer in consciousness field theory—explains the mind as a field, similar to a gravity field.
 He supports this with extensive blind research studies, and illustrates with examples such as bird flocks and fish schools, who seem to almost telepathically communicate.
 He also delves into Quantum particle theories in support of his theory.

 Why is this important?

 The brain, in relative dualistic terms, is a physical, impermanent implement.
-The mind is not impermanent.
+Consciousness also arises from the over-arching doctrine of Dependent Arising.
+[For a feature on Dependent Arising, see>>].
+Although not permanent, mind is also something else in Buddhism, and there are different kinds of mind, mostly described in “field-like” terms.
+Notably, especially the “subtle consciousness” may transcend individual life-times.
 This is plausibly theorized by research from Professors Popper and Eccles who describe “a Self-Conscious Mind” independent of the brain, that functions even after cardiac arrest.